BertovDev/Join-the-evolution/README.md

 # Join the glorious evolution

-### Inspired in Arcane hextech gemstone, use you hand gestures to alterate the uniforms the shaders, disturbing the core and creating caos!
+### Inspired in Arcane hextech gemstone, use you hand gestures to alterate the shaders uniforms, disturbing the core and creating caos!

 * Open Palm: Increase particles speed.
 * Close fist: Alterate the core and create noise and unstability.